top of page

 Our Story

-The Federated Garden Clubs of Nebraska
+Federated Garden Clubs of Nebraska, Inc.

-(FGCN) was organized in 1934.
-The state organization consists of 4 districts, (Eastern, Central, West Central and West).
-The FGCN is a member of the National Garden Clubs, Inc (NGC) and Rocky Mountain Region, Inc. of NGC (RMR).
-The FGCN supports the NGC and RMR projects, award programs and educational schools.
+The Federated Garden Clubs of Nebraska (FGCN) is a state organization comprising 3 districts, (Eastern, Central, West Central and West).
+Established in 1934, it enjoys membership with the National Garden Clubs, Inc (NGC) and Rocky Mountain Region, Inc. of NGC (RMR).
+The FGCN plays a supportive role for NGC and RMR projects, award programs and educational schools.

-The RMR consists of 8 states which are Colorado Federation of Garden clubs Inc., Kansas Associated Garden Clubs, Inc., Montana Federation of Garden Clubs, Inc., Federated Garden Clubs of Nebraska, Inc., North Dakota State Federation of Garden Clubs, Inc., South Dakota State Federation of Garden Clubs, Inc., The Utah Associated Garden Clubs, Inc., and Wyoming Federation of Garden Clubs, Inc.
+The RMR comprises 8 states - Colorado Federation of Garden clubs Inc., Kansas Associated Garden Clubs, Inc., Montana Federation of Garden Clubs, Inc., North Dakota State Federation of Garden Clubs, Inc., South Dakota State Federation of Garden Clubs, Inc., Federated Garden Clubs of Nebraska, Inc., The Utah Associated Garden Clubs, Inc., and Wyoming Federation of Garden Clubs, Inc.

 bottom of page